kickaha2019/articles/TV/Science_Fiction/carnival_of_monsters.md

----
-image: carnival_of_monsters.jpg
+@image		carnival_of_monsters.jpg
-details:
+@list
-  Serial: Carnival of Monsters (1973)
+Serial		Carnival of Monsters (1973)
-  Doctor: Jon Pertwee
+Doctor		Jon Pertwee
-  Writer: Robert Holmes
+Writer		Robert Holmes
-  Year: '1973'
+Year		1973
-  Cast: Jon Pertwee, Katy Manning, Leslie Dwyer
+Cast		Jon Pertwee, Katy Manning, Leslie Dwyer
-  Length: 4 25 minute episodes
+Length		4 25 minute episodes
-layout: review
----
+@markdown
 Plot: the Doctor finds himself trapped in an inter-galactic peepshow, where different life-forms are unwittingly caged in small worldlets.
 He has to